-Deli ivery Risk Explanation Proposed Action
+Deli very Risk Explanation Proposed Action

-Clin Climate
+Clin nate

-9 Climate-related hazards could affect M2 investments.
-OCTA has experienced hazards affecting M2 investments.
-Recent events include the 2022 Coastal Fire which impacted the M2 Environmental Mitigation Program (EMP) Pacific Horizon Preserve, and the tidal events, ocean currents and waves, and storm surges which continue to affect railroad track stabilization in San Clemente.
-Plans (FMP) for the seven properties purchased as part of the M2 Freeway EMP.
-Additionally, on October 3, 2022, the Board adopted a resolution to authorize OCTA to take all necessary actions to address the emergency need for railroad track
+9 Climate-related hazards could affect M2 investments. hazards affecting M2 investments.
+Recent events include the 2022 Coastal Fire which impacted the M2 Environmental Mitigation Plans (FMP) for the seven properties purchased as part of the M2 Freeway EMP.
+Additionally, on October 3, 2022, the Board adopted a resolution to authorize OCTA to take all necessary actions to address the emergency need for railroad track stabilization.

-Reg julatory
+Reg ulatory

 10 Changing federal and state directives could affect M2 freeway project approvals.
 Current state planning and project approval policies place great emphasis on reducing travel by automobile and encourage project alternatives that promote short trips where possible, travel by transit, bicycling or walking, and use of zero-emission vehicles.
 These requirements will affect the project environmental review process. would manifest itself, have obtained the necessary approvals.
-If the approvals require a review or
+If the approvals require a review or revision, these new requirements could impact delivery.